Semi Trucks: The Ultimate Buying Guide

 In 2016, Texas employed 175,780 tractor trailer drivers, the most out of any state; the average hourly wage for that year in Texas was $20.59, and the annual wage was $42,830.
 California was the second biggest hirer with 130,640 drivers employed at $1.00 more an hour and about $2,000 more a year than in Texas.
 But if you want the absolute best wages, move to North Dakota: they only employed 12,210 drivers in 2016, but they earned $25.83 on average, and $53,720 a year.

 Ready for a Big Rig?

-As one of the largest heavy equipment sales platforms, My Little Salesman lists thousands of new and used day cabs and sleeper semi trucks for sale by owner-operators and dealers.
+As one of the largest heavy equipment sales platforms, My Little Salesman lists thousands of new and used day cabs for sale and semi trucks for sale with sleepers by owner-operators and dealers.
 Whether you need to go all the way across the country or stay within state lines, we have the right day cabs and sleeper trucks listed for you and your payload!